 Want to know how and when to plant daffodil bulbs, plus how to care for them once they've flowered?
 Follow our expert advice and you'll be rewarded with a wonderful display that will lift the garden after a long, gray winter.

-There are 13,000 different varieties of daffodil, which is the common name for any plants which belong to the Narcissus group.
-They can be split into 12 main types, defined by the size and shape of their petals.
-Some have large trumpets and single flowers, others are cup-shaped, or they may present in clusters on the same stem.
+Daffodils are a must-have when it comes to planting bulbs.
+Not only are they reliable and easy-going, but they will come back year after year, too.
+And there is plenty of choice.
+In fact, there are around 13,000 different varieties of daffodil, which is the common name for any plant which belongs to the Narcissus group.
+They can be split into 13 main groups, characterized by their color, form, size and shape.
+Some have large trumpets and single flowers, others are cup-shaped, while others offer clusters of blooms on the same stem.

 How to plant daffodil bulbs in the ground

 When considering your springtime flower bed ideas, be sure to put daffodils on the list.
 They're so simple to plant.

 - Start by digging over the soil and removing any weeds.

 - Add some homemade compost or buy a bag of well-rotted manure and fork some in.

 - Take a bulb and plant it in the soil, at a depth roughly three times its height.
 Make sure the pointy side is facing upwards.
 'Take care when handling as some bulbs are treated with fungicide and sap can irritate the skin,' advises Anne Swithinbank.
 For this reason, it's best to wear gardening gloves.